 Signs of Cat Affection

-Cats have a reputation for being aloof and unaffectionate, but that just isn’t the case!
+Cats have a reputation for being aloof and unaffectionate, but that simply isn’t the case!

 Take notice the next time you see your cat walking around the house, he will be walking with his tail straight up in the air, possibly with a kink at the tip.
 This posture between cats is a sign of affection.
 So when your cat comes up to greet you with his tail in the air it is also a sign that he is glad you are home and he loves you!